woctezuma/steam-palette-extractor/README.md

     - which is a modification of the Hausdorff distance where the **sup and max** are replaced by an **average**,
   - In retrospect, in my code, the distance between palettes is assessed by:
     - a modification of the Hausdorff distance where the **sup and max** are replaced by a (weighted) **sum**,
-    - **NB**: Using a sum or an average is equivalent, as the number of colors in each palette, i.e. the cardinality of each set, is constant.
+    - **NB**: Using a sum or an average is equivalent if the number of colors in each palette, i.e. the cardinality of each set, is constant.
 - Articles:
   - [1] Pan, Qianqian, et al. [*Comparative Evaluation of Color Differences between Color Palettes*][paper-pan].
 Color and Imaging Conference 2018.
   - [2] Kim, Suzi, et al. [*Dynamic Closest Color Warping to Sort and Compare Palettes*][paper-DCCW].
 [SIGGRAPH][siggraph-DCCW] 2021. ([code][github-DCCW])